Why do I need crutches?

 - Support your weight with your arms and hands.
 Do not support your weight with your armpits.
-This could hurt the nerves that are in your underarms.
-Your elbow should be bent when the crutch is in place under your arm.
+This could hurt the nerves that are in your armpits.
+Keep your elbow bent when the crutch is in place under your arm.

 - Walk slowly and carefully with crutches.
 Go up and down stairs and ramps slowly, and stop to rest when you feel tired.
 Get up slowly to a sitting or standing position.
 This will help prevent dizziness and fainting.
 Use your crutches only on firm ground.
 Use caution when you walk on ice or snow.
 Wet or waxed floors and smooth cement floors can be slippery.
 Watch out for small rugs or cords.

 How do I walk with crutches?

 - Place both crutches under your arms, and place your hands on the hand grips of the crutches.
 Place your crutches slightly in front of you.

 - The top of the crutches should be about 2 fingers side-by-side (about 1½ inches) below your armpits.
 Place your weight on your hands.
 The top of the crutches should not press into your armpits.

 - If you have one leg that is injured, keep it off the floor by bending your knee.

 - Lift the crutches and move them a step ahead of you.
 Put the rubber ends of the crutches firmly on the ground.
 Move the foot that is not injured between the crutches.
 Place that heel down first.